new-on-ValentinaChirico-savvy-tips-skincare-tutorial

 Tips and tricks: save skin care at home.
 Results

-Savvy Tips #3: When to throw away your cosmetics?
+Savvy Tips #3: When to Throw Away Your Cosmetics?

-Once you open the tube, your cosmetics come in contact with air and more easily with some contaminants like germs.
 Time to play savvy, smart and safe: remember the Colour-Consistency-Odour rule.
-If your products have changed their colour or texture in the meantime, condensation has developed inside the new container or you can detect an unusual smell, it’s time to say farewell and bin what’s left.
+If your products have changed in colour or texture in the meantime, condensation has developed inside the new container or you can detect an unusual smell, it’s time to say farewell and bin what’s left.

 Savvy tips: how to get the most out of your skin care - tutorial